What is psychodynamic therapy?

 Psychodynamic therapy allows individuals to address the deep-seated reasons why they use and provide ways to manage that impulse.
 Addressing these emotions head on in therapy will lower the chances of relapsing in recovery.

-Often people don’t understand why they behaviour in a certain way.
+Often people don’t understand why they behave in a certain way.
 For example, someone leaving a relationship early.
 There might not be any issues happening in the relationship but the individual leaves the situation anyway.
 This type of behaviour often makes people question why they do it.
 This is the type of situation where psychodynamic therapy would help to discover links between the past and the present, to find out why the individual does this when they’re in a relationship.

 It could be because something happened in their past which may have made them scared of rejection which is why they always leave before the other person.